yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `target_group_labels` - A set of key/value label pairs.
 * `target_group_id` - The ID of the target group.
 * `status_message` - The status message of the target group.
+* `max_opening_traffic_duration` - Timeout for waiting for the VM to be checked by the load balancer.
+If the timeout is exceeded, the VM will be turned off based on the deployment policy.
+Specified in seconds.

 ---